 - You can define some filter parameters for trigger application, e.g. convert tickets created by specific user into Jira issues;

 - Select application where Zapier performs automation actions (Jira for our example);

 - Choose "Create Issue" action from the list;

 - Connect your Jira account;

 - Set up Jira issue template by filling in required and optional fields according to the automation you're building.
-In our example we define Jira project where issue has to be created, the type of issue and match Jira issue summary and description with UseResponse ticket title and body;
+In our example we define Jira project where the issue has to be created, the type of issue and match Jira issue summary and description with UseResponse ticket title and body;

-- On the next step you can test whether Zap is working.
-Click "Test this Step" button, if you see confirmation message that your test is successfull, just turn your zap on and you are done.
+- On the next step, you can test whether Zap is working.
+Click "Test this Step" button, if you see a confirmation message that your test is successful, just turn your zap on and you are done.

-Whenever new ticket is submitted in your UseResponse account, issue with the same title and description will be automatically created in Jira account.
+Whenever a new ticket is submitted in your UseResponse account, an issue with the same title and description will be automatically created in Jira account.

 How to access Zapier integration?

-As Zapier integration is in beta, it can only be accessed via a shared link
+As Zapier integration is in beta, it can only be accessed via this the following link:

-Once you navigate to the link, you'll need to login to continue.
+Once you navigate to the link, click "Start using UseResponse now" and login to continue.
 If you don't have a Zapier account, you can sign up for a free account and begin using the integration straight away.